If you’re one of the millions suffering from a hiatal hernia. You need to try a hiatal hernia chiropractor today!

 Heartburn can result from any size hiatal hernia, causing food and acid to back up in your esophagus.

-Symptoms of HIATAL hernia
+Symptoms of hiatal hernia

 Symptoms of hiatal hernia symptoms can be divided into two main categories: those related to GERD and those not.